cehfisher/cehfisher.github.io/content/blog/a11y-start/index.md

 ##Why Should I Care About Website Accessibility?

 ###Right Thing to Do
-It is important that your website is perceivable, operable, understandable, and robust (POUR) — all successful criteria for a user experience that provides optimal usability for everyone.
+It is important that your website is <a href="http://webaim.org/articles/pour/" data-href="http://webaim.org/articles/pour/" class="markup--anchor markup--p-anchor" rel="nofollow noopener" target="_blank">perceivable, operable, understandable, and robust (POUR)</a> — all successful criteria for a user experience that provides optimal usability for everyone.

 Everyone should have full access to cat videos and ridiculous internet memes — as well as all the useful information.

 ###Smart Thing to Do
-When your website is accessible, it opens your site to a wider audience (over one billion people to start) and is good for SEO/search bots/Google rankings.
+When your website is accessible, it opens your site to a wider audience (over one billion people to start) and is <a href="https://moz.com/blog/global-accessibility-awareness-day" target="_blank">good for SEO/search bots/Google rankings</a>.

 The states of California and NY combined is around 57 million users, the same number as those in the US who identify as being disabled.
 Would you ever create a website that would exclude two states?

 ###Lawful Thing to Do
-In the US, public sector entities (government-funded programs/schools, airlines, and nonprofits) are required to follow certain website accessibility rules, while private sector companies just hope they will not get sued.
+In the US, public sector entities (government-funded programs/schools, airlines, and nonprofits) are required to follow certain website accessibility rules, while private sector companies just <a href="https://insight.cryptzone.com/accessibility/6-web-accessibility-takeaways-winn-dixie-accessibility-decision/" target="_blank">hope they will not get sued</a>.

-Earlier this year the Information and Communication Technology (ICT) passed a ruling to update the old 508 rules to be more inline with current WCAG 2.0 guidelines, meaning that website accessibility updates are required for most public websites — and it is just a matter of time before private websites will be as well.
+Earlier this year the Information and Communication Technology (ICT) passed a ruling to <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/overview-of-the-final-rule" target="_blank">update the old 508 rules</a> to be more inline with current WCAG 2.0 guidelines, meaning that website accessibility updates are required for most public websites — and it is just a matter of time before private websites will be as well.

 <hr>
 <div class="kg-card kg-image-card kg-width-medium">